 Bring a Reliable Companion to Appointments

-Whether you’re going to the doctor’s office to learn about your new diagnosis, or starting treatments at a cancer clinic, it’s a good idea to have someone you trust at your side.
+Whether you're going to the doctor's office to learn about your new diagnosis or starting treatments at a cancer clinic, it's a good idea to have someone you trust by your side.
 They will be able to ask questions and remember details that you might forget, given your emotional or mental state.
-They will also be able to help intercede for you and have a more objective viewpoint, if you start to feel pressured or the medical staff throws too many options at you.
+With a more objective viewpoint, they will also be able to intercede for you if you start to feel overwhelmed.

-Your companion should be someone you trust, such as a partner, family member, or long-time friend.
-They should also be good with details, so they can help you keep track of information you learn, such as details about your diagnosis and scheduled appointments.
-If they are assertive and can advocate for you, that is even better.
+Your companion should be someone you trust.
+This might be a partner, family member, or long-time friend.
+They should also be good with details to help you keep track of learned information and scheduled appointments.
+An assertive support person can also be an advocate for you.

 Learn as Much About Your Specific Cancer as Possible

-Not all cancers are cut from the same cloth – in fact, there are many different types and subtypes of cancer, and the treatments for them can differ greatly.
-For example, the treatment for skin cancer may is going to be very different than the treatment for ovarian cancer.
-As such, it is important to know as much as you can about the specific type of cancer you have, so you can research and weigh your options appropriately.
+Not all cancers are cut from the same cloth.
+There are many different types and subtypes of cancer.
+The treatments can differ greatly between types.
+For example, the treatments used to battle breast cancer may be different than drugs used to treat ovarian cancer.
+As such, it is important to know as much as you can about the specific type of cancer you have.
+That way, you can research and weigh your options appropriately.

 Some questions to ask your doctor about your cancer include: